 Cell phones and other mobile devices have become essential tools for public employees and officials.
 Governmental agencies may purchase mobile devices and issue them to employees and officials, or may reimburse employees and officials who use their privately-owned devices for work-related purposes.
 When the government owns and pays for the mobile device, it’s clear that the public agency’s bill is a public record.
 But if the employee or official makes personal calls using a government-owned device, are the numbers that were called public records as well?
-And if the government reimburses private individuals for work-related use of privately-owned device (the IRS has recently issued new guidance on the tax treatment of this), does that make their private bills and phone records subject to public access?
-This blog post answers these questions, using the framework for responding to public records requests, which I introduced in a previous post.
+And if the government reimburses private individuals for work-related use of privately-owned device, does that make their private bills and phone records subject to public access?
+This blog post answers these questions, using the framework for responding to public records requests, which I introduced in this post.

 Let’s assume that the government agency has received a request for copies of cell phone bills for government-owned phones.
 Applying the framework, the first question is whether there is a record that corresponds to the request.
 The answer is clearly, “yes.”
 The next question is whether the records are made or received in the transaction of public business.
 Again, the answer is “yes,” as to the phone bill itself.
 The third question is whether there are any exceptions that apply.
 Considering the phone bill itself, the answer is no. The financial records of a public agency are generally subject to public access and there is no exception for phone bills.
 Does that mean that all of the information on the bill is public?
 Perhaps not.